CSCfi/csc-user-guide/docs/computing/system.md

 **Puhti** has in total **682 CPU nodes**, with a theoretical peak performance of 1.8 Petaflops.
-Each node is equiped with two latest generation Intel Xeon processors, code name Cascade Lake, with 20 cores each running at 2.1 GHz.
+Each node is equipped with two latest generation Intel Xeon processors, code name Cascade Lake, with 20 cores each running at 2.1 GHz.
 Interconnect is based on HDR InfiniBand by Mellanox.
 Nodes are connected with a 100Gbps HDR100